- 1. Frog and Toad Are Friends by Arnold Lobel

 18. The Hundred Dresses by Eleanor Estes

-This is a classic story about a girl named Wanda Petronski who is teased by her classmates for wearing the same dress every day.
+This is a classic story about a girl named Wanda Petronski who is teased by her classmates for wearing the same dress daily.
 But Wanda insists that she has one hundred dresses at home, even though everyone knows she’s lying.
 One day, Wanda doesn’t come to school, and her classmates realize how mean they’ve been.
 A beautiful book with simple text accompanied by illustrations, Wanda’s story is a lovely way to teach kids about compassion.

 What kids will learn: This is a great book for teaching kids about empathy and acceptance.